Tournia/live-tourniadashboard/README.md

 		- automatic caroussel between pages and tables
 		- decide how long each table needs to be shown
 		- decide minimum page time within a table
+- save setup settings using LOcalStorage

+- dashboard adjusted for compatible mobile-view with all information

 ## Current matches table cloumns
 - Court name